Tringa semipalmata inornata

 Early dates above are away from the breeding range.
 There is an earlier date 19-20 Jun 2004 at Lake McConaughy, Keith Co.
 A good early count was the 13 at Lakes North and Babcock, Platte Co 27 Jun 2023.

-Later dates are 21 Sep 1997 Scotts Bluff Co, 21 Sep 2013 Garden Co, 26 Sep Rainwater Basin (Jorgensen 2012), 2 Oct 2018 Douglas Co, 7 Oct 2006 Lake McConaughy, two on 8 Oct 2017 at Tamora WPA, Seward Co, and 24 Oct 2015 Conestoga Lake, Lancaster Co.
+Later dates are 21 Sep 1997 Scotts Bluff Co, 21 Sep 2013 Garden Co, 26 Sep Rainwater Basin (Jorgensen 2012), 26 Sep 2024 (22) Holt Co, 2 Oct 2018 Douglas Co, 7 Oct 2006 Lake McConaughy, two on 8 Oct 2017 at Tamora WPA, Seward Co, and 24 Oct 2015 Conestoga Lake, Lancaster Co.

-There are dramatically fewer fall reports than in spring, and Willets are rare in the east in fall.
-Willets likely vacate Nebraska soon after breeding; most leave before Sep, as there are only about 22 reports after Aug.
+There are dramatically fewer fall reports than in spring, and Willets are uncommon in the east in fall.
+Willets likely vacate Nebraska soon after breeding; most leave before Sep, as there are only about 23 reports after Aug.
 In the eastern Rainwater Basin, Jorgensen (2012) identified two occurrence peaks, 9-21 Jul, presumably adults, and 11-17 Aug, likely juveniles.
 Early juveniles were one at Sora WMA, Fillmore Co 7 Jul 2023 and one in the eastern Rainwater Basin 25 Jul 2010.

-- High counts: 20-30 near Bayard, Morrill Co on 8 Jul 2000, 29 in Lancaster Co 13 Aug 2006, and 23 at Lake McConaughy 29 Jun 2001.
+- High counts: 20-30 near Bayard, Morrill Co on 8 Jul 2000, 29 in Lancaster Co 13 Aug 2006, 23 at Lake McConaughy 29 Jun 2001, and 22 in Holt Co 26 Sep 2024.

 Images